-The monitor isn't very thick, but like many ASUS monitors, the stand has a backward inclination, so the thickness varies slightly depending on the height of the screen.
-The reported measurements are taken with the monitor placed at the bottom.
+The monitor isn't very thick, but like many ASUS monitors, the stand has a backward inclination, so the total thickness varies slightly depending on the height of the screen.
+The measurements are taken with the monitor placed at the bottom.

-After calibration, the TUF Gaming VG27AQ monitor has excellent accuracy.
+Superb color accuracy post-calibration.
 Only a few of the remaining inaccuracies can be spotted by the trained eye without the aid of a colorimeter.

 You can download our ICC profile calibration here.
 This is provided for reference only and shouldn't be used, as the calibration values vary per individual unit even for the same model due to manufacturing tolerances.

-The TUF Gaming VG27AQ has excellent SDR color volume.
+Excellent SDR color volume.
 The monitor displays rich, saturated colors in most luminosities.
 Unfortunately, it can't display dark colors well due to its low contrast ratio.

 There are no signs of temporary image retention on our TUF Gaming VG27AQ.
 However, this can vary between units, so let us know in the discussions below if yours has any such issue.

-The ASUS TUF Gaming VG32VQ has a flicker-free backlight, which is great.
-It also has an optional black frame insertion feature, and unlike almost every monitor our there, this feature is available at the same time as FreeSync.
-The setting that controls this feature is known as 'ELMB SYNC'.
+This monitor has an optional black frame insertion feature to improve the appearance of motion.
+Unlike most monitors, this feature is available at the same time as FreeSync.
+The setting is known as 'ELMB SYNC'.

 The TUF Gaming VG27AQ has an excellent native refresh rate and can be easily overclocked to 165Hz.
 It supports AMD's FreeSync variable refresh rate technology and is also NVIDIA certified, for a nearly tear-free gaming experience.

-Over HDMI, the VRR range at 1440p is < 20Hz to 144Hz.
+Over HDMI, the VRR range at 1440p can go up to 144Hz.

 The TUF Gaming VG27AQ gives you the option to add a timer to your game but has no more additional features to enhance your gaming experience.